History of Ballwin

 Check out photos of a two-lane Manchester Road and of Ballwin Days from years gone by.
 See a young Mark McGwire playing baseball in Ballwin in a warm-up game to the 1984 Olympics.
 Enjoy seeing how prominent city landmarks, schools and other buildings looked "once upon a time."

-The book, called Ballwin, costs $19.95, and is available at The Pointe at Ballwin Commons.
+The book, called Ballwin, costs $21.99, and is available online through the publisher, Arcadia.

 Regular meetings of the Commission are held at 2:30 p.m. the second Tuesday of every month at the Old Ballwin School House on Jefferson Street next to the current Ballwin Elementary School.
 All Meetings are open to the public and include coffee and cookies.

 The Commissions primary function is to promote, educate and illustrate the history of Ballwin, its exploration, settlement, development and activities.

 The Barn at Lucerne

 A landmark of yesterdays rural countryside has become a landmark of today's booming suburban life in the Barn at Lucerne at Clayton and Kehr's Mill Roads.